 Guiding Questions Response

-What are the main sources of
+1. Titlet and the main doubted of

 livelihood and income for men

 and women?
-If survey data a re
+If survey data are

 available, they should be

-included; otherwise qualitative e
+included; otherwise qualitative

 descriptions are helpful.

-What, if any, policies or plans
+2. What, if any, policies or plans

-related to gender are in place
+related to gender are in place in

-the sub-grant's local authority
+the sub-grant's local authority?

-With regards to the specific s ubgrant adaptation priority
+3. With regards to the specific sub-

+grant adaptation priority

 (disaster risk, food security,

-water security) what are the k
+water security) what are the key

-vulnerabilities being addresse
+vulnerabilities being addressed

 by the sub-grant?
-How do the ese

-differ for men and women?
+How do these differ for men and women?

-How is the sub-grant
+4 How is the sub-grant

-addressing the gender
+4. addressing the gender

 considerations for the priority

 sectors provided in Table 5

 above?

-Based on initial stakeholder
+5. Based on initial stakeholder

-engagement, what are the
+0. engagement, what are the

 needs and priorities related to

 the envisioned sub-grant

 activities?
 Are men's and

 women's needs/priorities

 different?

-How are women and men
+6. How are women and men

 expected to benefit from sub-

 grant activities?

-What specifically will the sub-
+7.

-grant do to ensure that wome
+grant do to ensure that women

-and men have equal opportu nity
+and men have equal opportunity

 to benefit from the sub-grant

 activities?

-8. Are sub-grant outcomes/resu lts
+8. Are sub-grant outcomes/results

 gender disaggregated?
 If so,

-describe the specific indicator
+describe the specific indicators

-and how they will be monitore
+and how they will be monitored

-What are the biggest risks for

-achieving gender-responsive

-outcomes?
-How will the sub- grant work to overcome these?
-Who within the local authority/designated organization is the focal point for gender in the sub-grant?
-11. What budget is being allocated for sub-grant gender work/capacity?
+9. What are the biggest risks for achieving gender-responsive outcomes?
+How will the subgrant work to overcome these?
+10. Who within the local authority/designated organization is the focal point for gender in the sub-grant?
+11. .
+What budget is being allocated for sub-grant gender work/capacity?